Test multicast traffic in K8s

 STEP THREE: Run Test

-• Create the producer pod by running this command in the CloudShell window.
+• Deploy the producer pod by running this command in a shell connected to the Kubernetes cluster.

 kubectl create -f TestProducer.yaml

-• Create the consumer pod by running this command in the CloudShell window.
+• Deploy the consumer pod by running this command in a shell connected to the Kubernetes cluster.

 kubectl create -f TestConsumer.yaml